CsabaConsulting/csaba.page/_posts/blog/2020-04-29-the-website-uses-amp.md

 * I paid attention to load the _amp-carousel_ on the landing page and the _Disqus_ AMP for blog post pages.
 The AMP verifier helps you to point out if you include something you don't actually use.
 * I made size optimizations wherever I could, like even shortening my custom hosted font file names.

-The big question: the numbers.
-Was the first display or load time improved, how does the new AMP version fare in Lighthouse tests.
+The big question is: how are the numbers?
+Did the first display or load time improve?
+How does the new AMP version fare in Lighthouse tests?
 I certainly don't have _JavaScript_ now, and less than 20 KB _CSS_, but _AMP_ means some script and style load.
 I'll analyze that in my next post.